schwarzsky/battlefield2042-autovehicle/README.md

 A simple macro for all vehicles in Battlefield 2042.

+ALT+K to enable.
+ALT+L to disable.

+Make sure you are on deploy screen otherwise you will not get any feedback.

 ## ‼️ Warning
 Not all game-modes supported yet, also might be crashing bugs still not tested completely yet.
 Anyway all support is appreciated.